Misteryo sa Tuwa: Plot

-On the morning of August 19, 1950, in the village where an army outpost is situated, the three men Ponsoy, Mesiong, and Jamin, along with their families, are on their way home after the baptism of Ponsoy and Ada's son, Tiko.
-However, as they were almost near their destination, the military jeep broke down and they were forced to walk on foot to the village.
-Despite the problem earlier, they are still on their way while the villagers are preparing, and then, they invite Captain Salgado and the people at the camp to the occasion.
+On the morning of August 19, 1950, in the village where an army outpost is situated, the three men, Ponsoy, Mesiong, and Jamin, along with their families, are on their way home after the baptism of Ponsoy and Ada's son, Tiko.
+However, as they were almost at their destination, the military jeep broke down, and they were forced to walk on foot to the village.
+Despite the earlier problem, they were still on their way while the villagers were preparing, and then they invited Captain Salgado and the people at the camp to the occasion.
 By the time they arrived, the celebration started to become joyous when the villagers began to enjoy the music, dancing, and the food and drinks they served.

-Suddenly, as the villagers and soldiers enjoy the occasion, a plane crashes into the nearby forest and begins running for help.
-Moments later, they, including the trio, began to check the remains of the plane but instead of searching for survivors and recovering the remains of dead passengers, they started looting whatever they found in the said area, ranging from food to clothes, much to Captain Salgado's dismay and he told them to help with the soldiers instead.
-While looting, Jamin discovered a black briefcase and it belonged to a dead American passenger nearby.
-However, Mesiong and Ponsoy believed that the suitcase's contents might be a bomb but when Castro showed up, they left the area.
-As they are still looting, a gunshot is heard and the villagers believe that the Huks are back and flee as the soldiers would handle the situation.
+Suddenly, as the villagers and soldiers enjoyed the occasion, a plane crashed into the nearby forest, and begins running for help.
+Moments later, they, including the trio, began to check the remains of the plane, but instead of searching for survivors and recovering the remains of dead passengers, they started looting whatever they found in the said area, ranging from food to clothes, much to Captain Salgado's dismay, and he told them to help with the soldiers instead.
+While looting, Jamin discovered a black briefcase, and it belonged to a dead American passenger nearby.
+However, Mesiong and Ponsoy believed that the suitcase's contents might be a bomb, but when Castro showed up, they left the area.
+As they are still looting, a gunshot is heard, and the villagers believe that the Huks are back and flee as the soldiers handle the situation.

 At night, the people are happy with the loot they have recovered from the plane crash.
-In the case of Mesiong, Jamin, and Ponsoy, the contents of the black briefcase remain mysterious and they still believe that it is a bomb.
-While no one is watching, they decide to open the briefcase but when it is opened, they become surprised when they discover that the suitcase's contents are no other than money and begin to divide every share among each other.
-On the next day, Pedro Valle, the town mayor, arrives with the soldiers, medical personnel, and two Chinese businessmen although the people thought that the Japanese soldiers returned.
+In the case of Mesiong, Jamin, and Ponsoy, the contents of the black briefcase remain mysterious, and they still believe that it is a bomb.
+While no one is watching, they decide to open the briefcase, but when it is opened, they are surprised when they discover that the suitcase's contents are no other than money, and they begin to divide every share among each other.
+The next day, Pedro Valle, the town mayor, arrived with the soldiers, medical personnel, and two Chinese businessmen, although the people thought that the Japanese soldiers had returned.
 In the captain's office, the Chinese businessmen and Mayor Valle informed Captain Salgado about the plane crash, and the suitcase they wanted to find belonged to an American named Mr. Murphy, the business partner of the former.
-As the people and personnel help retrieve the dead from the plane crash, they discover the remains of the American but his briefcase is gone.
+As the people and personnel help retrieve the dead from the plane crash, they discover the remains of the American, but his briefcase is gone.